Skip to Main Content

 Adult

 The task of an adult moth is to find a mate and procreate.
-Most female moths will lay their eggs inside crevasses of plats that do not contain any other eggs.
+Most female moths will lay their eggs inside crevasses of plants that do not contain any other eggs.
 While some moths lay their eggs in large batches, many moths also lay single eggs at a time.
 Either way, the eggs are stuck to the plant.

 Learn More About Moth Biology